 The concept of an eternal hell strips God of his ultimate victory—victory over evil.

 The Bible clearly teaches there are consequences for sin and that there will be a coming judgment.
-That judgment is likely painful and definitely eternal in consequence, but not eternal in duration.
+That judgment is likely painful and likely eternal in consequence, but not eternal in duration.
 We are told that all people, even citizens of the Kingdom of God, will pass through the fire of judgment that is used to reveal and refine, not torture (1 Corinthians 3:12-15, Mark 9:47-49).
 Scripture simply doesn’t teach the pagan concept of an eternal hell.